midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 > Saint Louis: A Study of Styles* (Berkeley: University of California
 > Press, 1977), p.
 82.
 >
-> Branner, Robert, "The Johannes Grusch Atelier and the Continental
+> Branner, Robert, “The Johannes Grusch Atelier and the Continental
-> Origins of the William of Devon Painter," *Art Bulletin* 54, no. 1
+> Origins of the William of Devon Painter,” *Art Bulletin* 54, no. 1
 > (1972): p.
 30 (article pp. 24-30).
 >
 > Peterson, Elizabeth Anne, “The Textual Basis for Visual Errors in